-Why choose Zanzibar Island as your next tropical Island discovery
+Why choose Zanzibar Island as your next tropical Island discovery in 2019

 Zanzibar’s lasting mystique has attracted travelers from around the world for centuries.
 From its early days as a Swahili port, Zanzibar has done a thriving business in the cargo of the day.
 In generations long past, ivory, slaves and spices were transported on large wooden sailing dhows across the Indian Ocean to the Arabian Peninsula and beyond.
 Although spices remain a main export, these days Zanzibar’s main attraction is the beauty of the island itself.